-If you have spent any amount of time perusing the internet in your quest to figure out how to file a winning claim, then you have likely read something about letters from a spouse.
+If you have spent any amount of time perusing the internet in your quest to figure out how to file a winning claim, then you have likely read something about the spousal buddy letter.
 Have you wondered if such letters can actually help your claim?

 To answer your question, yes absolutely.
 Buddy letters from a spouse or a service member you were stationed with can carry a lot of weight in supporting your claim.
 Which leads clients asking a frequently asked question here at VA Claims Insider: “Do you have a template I can use?”

 No, we do not provide buddy letter templates to our clients.
 However, we offer guidance in writing an empathetic, claim winning Buddy letter.

 Benefit of a Buddy Letter

 By law, the VA has a duty to assist you, the veteran, in the development of your disability claim.
 The law, which is entitled The Veterans Claims Assistance Act of 2000, was enacted on November 9, 2000.
 This federally mandated law states that “The VA has a duty to assist a claimant who files a substantially complete application in obtaining evidence to substantiate his or her claim before making a decision on the claim.
 We are charged with granting every benefit supported by law.”

 This means that the VA must review all documents in